frankpablo/smith-site/docs/teaching/csc110/csc110home.md

 **Objectives** - In completing this class, students will...

+-   Design a sequence of steps that can solve a problem.
+The steps will involve actions Python can do and the problems usually refer to those that refer to "symbol" manipulation (math, text processing, graphics, etc).
 -   Create and document computer programs using correct Python syntax that can be readily understood and used by other programmers.
 -   Propose algorithms in order to analyze problems that use basic